 • Social Security accounts for at least 50 percent of income for more than half of the 65-plus population.

 • It provides more than 90 percent of income for nearly a quarter of that group.

 • It keeps nearly 3 in 10 older Americans from falling below the poverty line.

 An institution that looms so large in American life is bound to generate questions about what it does and how it works.
 Here are the answers to some of the most frequently asked questions about Social Security.
 You'll find more detailed information on these and many more issues in AARP's Social Security Resource Center.

-No. As of August 2020, 71 percent of beneficiaries were retirees.
-The remainder were spouses, ex-spouses and children of retirees (5 percent); disabled workers and their families (15 percent); and survivors of deceased beneficiaries (9 percent).
+No. As of November 2020, about 71 percent of beneficiaries were retirees.
+The remainder were spouses, ex-spouses and children of retirees (4.7 percent); disabled workers and their families (14.9 percent); and survivors of deceased beneficiaries (9.1 percent).

-You can begin receiving retirement benefits at age 62, but your payments will be greater if you wait until your full retirement age (currently 66 and gradually rising over the next several years to 67).
+You can begin receiving retirement benefits at age 62, but your payments will be greater if you wait until your full retirement age (currently 66 years and 2 months and gradually rising over the next several years to 67).
 If you are eligible for survivor benefits or Social Security Disability Insurance (SSDI), you can start collecting earlier.

 For retirement benefits, at least 10 years.
 Social Security uses a system of credits, which you collect by working and paying Social Security taxes.
 You can earn up to four credits a year, and you need 40 credits to qualify for retirement benefits.
 The credit threshold may be lower for disability benefits.

 No, you can receive benefits while working.
 But if you are below full retirement age and earn more than a certain amount, your monthly benefits will be temporarily reduced.
 Once you reach full retirement age, the reduction is eliminated, and your benefits will be increased to make up for what was lost over time.